Thomas Speight Wagon Works: History

 Thomas' son John Speight established a carriage builder, John Speight and Sons with brothers Samuel and later Michael) in the 1850s in Acton, Ontario by the 1850s and remained there until their deaths (John in 1881 and Samuel in 1882).
-His company was passed on to brother Michael (died 1889 after leaving Acton for Markham after 1882) and finally to Joseph Albert Speight (1846-1902).
+His company was passed on to brother Michael (who died in 1889 after leaving Acton for Markham after 1882) and finally to Joseph Albert Speight (1846–1902).

 Speight also operated a planing mill and sash-and-door factory near the wagon works.
 In 1910 the company was acquired by Port Arthur Wagon Company and folded shortly after and the Port Arthur Wagon folded by the end of World War I in 1918.

 End of Speight Wagon Works

 The Markham factory remained in operation until November 1917, likely due to the decline in use of wagons and sleighs with use of the automobiles.

-One office building near 20 Main Street became Beare Sons & Clayton General Motors dealership and in 1921 as Markham Garage.
+One office building near 20 Main Street became Beare Sons & Clayton General Motors dealership and in 1921 Markham Garage.
 The factory buildings and the garage burned down in 1922.
 Today the site of the old factory and garage has been replaced with several businesses fronting Main Street and a condo in the rear.
 The company had a warehouse at 102 Front Street East in Toronto.

 The Speights and some of their employees had homes along Main Street.
 Some of the homes survive today, such as 40–44 Main Street North.
 James Speight built his home at 48 Main Street North, now the Wedding Cake House.